bast/talk-complexity/talk.md

 ---

 ## Example: strong coupling
 ```
-# Function to check if users with date of birth already (#00-00-0000) exists
+# Pseudocode to check if users with date of birth already (#00-00-0000) exists

 Procedure DATE Check
 Begin